gajus/xfetch/README.md

 > Note: You must also configure `NODE_TLS_REJECT_UNAUTHORIZED=0`.
 > This is a lazy workaround to enable the proxy to work with TLS.

-### Throws an error if response code is non-2xx
+### Throws an error if response code is non-2xx or 3xx

-Throws `UnexpectedResponseCodeError` error if response code is non-2xx.
+Throws `UnexpectedResponseCodeError` error if response code is non-2xx or 3xx.

-This behaviour can be overrode using `validateResponse` configuration.
+This behaviour can be overrode using `isResponseValid` configuration.

 ## Cookbook